-- sexual comments, such as: telling sexual stories, making lewd comments, making sexual remarks about clothes and appearance and calling someone sexualised names - sexual "jokes" or taunting - physical behaviour, such as: deliberately brushing against someone, interfering with someone's clothes.
-Settings should be considering when any of this crosses a line into sexual violence it is important to talk to and consider the experience of the victim. - · displaying pictures, photos or drawings of a sexual nature - upskirting (this is a criminal offence), and - online sexual harassment.
+• sexual comments, such as: telling sexual stories, making lewd comments, making sexual remarks about clothes and appearance and calling someone sexualised names

+• sexual "jokes" or taunting

+• physical behaviour, such as: deliberately brushing against someone, interfering with someone's clothes.
+Settings should be considering when any of this crosses a line into sexual violence - it is important to talk to and consider the experience of the victim.

+- · displaying pictures, photos or drawings of a sexual nature - upskirting (this is a criminal offence), and

+• online sexual harassment.
 This may be standalone, or part of a wider pattern of sexual harassment and/or sexual violence.
-It may include: - consensual and non-consensual sharing of nude and semi-nude images and/or videos.
+It may include:

+- consensual and non-consensual sharing of nude and semi-nude images and/or videos.
 Taking and sharing nude photographs of U18s is a criminal offence.
-UKCIS Sharing nudes and semi-nudes: advice for education settings - sharing of unwanted explicit content - sexualised online bullying - unwanted sexual comments and messages, including, on social media - sexual exploitation; coercion and threats, and - coercing others into sharing images of themselves or performing acts they're not comfortable with online.
+Sharing nudes and semi-nudes: advice for education settings working with children and young people - GOV.UK (www.gov.uk) - sharing of unwanted explicit content - sexualised online bullying - unwanted sexual comments and messages, including, on social media - sexual exploitation; coercion and threats, and - coercing others into sharing images of themselves or performing acts they're not comfortable with online.